 San Francisco has 50 free COVID-19 testing sites open, 34 of which do not require proof of insurance.
-These sites fall under an initiative called CityTestSF, and are available to essential workers and any resident with symptoms, including those who are uninsured or have barriers to accessing healthcare.
+These sites fall under an initiative called CityTestSF and can be visited with an appointment or by drop-in, depending on the location.

 - Children (13 and under) need a parent or guardian to book them an appointment

 - Testing is available through drop-in or by appointment(make sure to check if your site requires an appointment before going).
 You do NOT need a doctor’s note to schedule a test.

 - You will NOT be charged for the test

 - You do NOT have to bring a photo ID, if you are asked for one you can say no

 Sf.gov states that individuals should get tested when: